 - Participate in Online Forum Discussions.
 Make a list of forums that relate to your course material, then sign up as a member.
 Include a link to your course page in your profile or signature, then start responding to people’s questions or stories.

 Participate in live events

 - Give a talk at a relevant conference.
 Few things will instantly give you credibility than being a speaker at a conference.
-I’ve spoke at several and it’s a chance to showcase your knowledge, teach your audience and position yourself as the industry leader that you are.
+I’ve spoken at several and it’s a chance to showcase your knowledge, teach your audience, and position yourself as the industry leader that you are.
 As a published course creator, you can talk about a variety of topics, including the subject of your course, your course creation process, your course creation journey, and the experience you’ve had promoting your course and connecting with your fans.

-- Participate on panels you’re invited to.
+- Participate in panels you’re invited to.
 If public speaking sounds too intimidating, participating on a panel might be a more comfortable option for you.
 Speaking on panels at conferences is a sure way to gain exposure to fans of the other influencers on the panel.